First Time Moving Tips

 Do you want the mover to provide you with packing supplies or will you acquire them on your own?
 Do you need special services such as the move of a piano or anything especially fragile or valuable?

 When providing an estimate, a moving company will offer one of three options.
 A binding estimate is ostensibly a 'fixed' price to move the contents of your home, once the mover has seen in person what you own in its entirety.
 This name can be misleading however, because truck drivers have a right to challenge the binding estimate if they find the load to be dramatically different than the load mentioned in the binding estimate.
 This ability protects consumers from overpaying if their load is significantly lighter than the load mentioned in the original binding estimate.
 It also protects moving companies from consumers who try to smuggle additional items onto the moving truck once the rate has been confirmed.
 Consumers should know that the binding estimate must be challenged before the loading begins in order to be upheld.
 Binding estimates must be submitted to the consumer in writing and must include a list of all services that will be provided.
-All additional services requested will likely be subject to additional fees.
+All additional services request

 Are You a Professional?